 Hi, net-pals!
 I'm from Saskatchewan, land of big skies, friendly people and cold you can chew.
-I grew up (no snickers please) in Rosetown, Saskatchewan and moved to Saskatoon to study mathematics at U of S. I got involved in student government by getting elected for the College of Arts & Sciences.
+I grew up (no coughs please) in Rosetown, Saskatchewan and moved to Saskatoon to study mathematics at U of S. I got involved in student government by getting elected to represent the College of Arts & Sciences.
 I mananged to graduated with a B.A.
-Magna cum laude to the astonishment of all my pals in The Sheaf and yearbook office.
+Magna cum laude to the astonishment of all my pals at The Sheaf.

 I moved to Ottawa for my first job at the National Research Council.
 I was known as the "blond mathematician" until I switched to computer programming.
-This was shortly after the electricity was invented.
-The first computer program I wrote was for a PDP-8S (S for slow), the "first minicomputer under $10k".
-It had 4 KB of memory (RAM) and an old teletype with a paper tape reader.
+This was shortly after electricity was invented. :} The first computer program I wrote was for a PDP-8S (S for slow), the "first minicomputer under $10k".
+It had 4 KB of memory (RAM) and an old teletype with a paper tape reader for input/output.
 Really.
 Every time the folks next door plugged in their coffee kettle, the computer lost it's "memory" and I'd have to reload all the software for about 30 minutes - and start over!
-Computers are sure easier to use now.
-I worked for the National Defence Communications Security Establishment before it was famous.
-A highlight of my time there was a trip to Alert in the high Arctic in the 1970s, where I was the only woman for a thousand miles!
-I'm a member of the "Order of the Arctic Hare", having seen one - in the dark!
+I worked for the Communications Security Establishment, part of National Defence, before it was famous.
+A highlight for me was a trip to Alert, Nunavut, the most northerly inhabited place on earth!
+In November there is a red glow on the "southern" horizon at noon.
+I was one of the first women sent to work on the base, even if only for a week.
+I became a member of the "Order of the Arctic Hare" for having seen one - in the dark.

-Looking for a little variety in my life, I decided to take a different road and organized a national conference, then got involved in a boat sales and rental management company.
-During that time, I followed my interest in photography and had several cover photos published in a national boating magazine.
-I also wrote a few short articles about knot-tying and food - hope I didn't poison anyone!
+After some years as a civil servant, I decided to leave and take a different road.
+I organized a national conference, then got involved in a boat sales and rental management company.
+During that time, I pursured an interest in photography and had several cover photos published in a national magazine.
+I also wrote a few short articles about knot-tying and food for a boating magazine - hope I didn't poison anyone!